Robert Hudson, 1st Viscount Hudson

 Robert Spear Hudson, 1st Viscount Hudson, CH, PC (15 August 1886 – 2 February 1957) was a British Conservative Party politician who held a number of ministerial posts during World War II.

 Diplomatic career

-He was the eldest son of Robert William Hudson who had inherited the substantial family soap business and sold it, and Gerda Frances Marion Bushell.
+He was the eldest son of Robert William Hudson, who had inherited and then sold the substantial family soap business, and Gerda Frances Marion Bushell.
+The wealth he inherited from the soap business ensured that Hudson always had a very privileged and well off existence.
 Hudson was educated at Eton College and Magdalen College, Oxford.
 He entered the Diplomatic Service in 1911, becoming an attaché and First Secretary at the British embassy in Washington.
 Hudson afterwards served as a diplomat in Russia.
+On 1 December 1918, he married a wealthy American woman, Hannah Randolph of Philadelphia, whom he had met during his time as a diplomat in Washington.
 He had a particular interest in farming and was a member of the council of the Royal Agricultural Society.